rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/preflight_validation.md

 }
 ```

-1. `KernelVersion` - the version of the kernel that the cluster will be upgraded to.
-Mandatory field
+1. `ReleaseImage` - the name of the release image for the OpenShift Container Platform version the cluster will be
+   upgraded to.
+   Mandatory field.
 2. `PushBuiltImage` - if true, then the images created during the Build and Sign validation will be pushed to their
    repositories (false by default).